tweenko/tldr-engine/README.md

 ### Credits and Thanks
 - The Soul and Box system originally created by **Callum** (jevilhumor)
-- Amazing Libraries made by [Juju Adams](https://www.jujuadams.com/) Huge shout-out!
-The Kristal Engine is really good if you're into lua, so consider it too!
+- Amazing Libraries made by [Juju Adams](https://www.jujuadams.com/)
 - The Anime Library was made by [futuregamer25](https://futuregamer25.github.io/) (It's really good.
 Thanks a lot!)
 - Some code in the engine was made by **doedreemurr**.
 - Small contributions from other people, as well!